 How to apply

 Applicants should ensure they meet the entry requirements by reading the examination regulations before applying online.
-Online applications for the Spring 2019 sitting are now open.
-The closing date for applications is Friday 4 January 2019 at 4pm.
+Online applications for the Spring 2019 sitting are now closed.

 Examination and application dates are available in the dates and fees document.

 Dates and contact information are available for the joint examination for the Fellowship of The Royal College of Radiologists and the Hong Kong College of Radiologists, held in Hong Kong in the Autumn.

 Examiners regularly review the Sample SBA questions and candidate reference sheet for use during the examintion.
 A copy of the answer sheet is provided, along with examination instructions which candidates are expected to follow.